 We are the same institution that went through a series of internal changes, as a result of transitioning from our implementation stage to our consolidation stage.
 Furthermore, we reshaped the identity and organizational culture of our institution, sought to represent through rebranding.

-TECHO considers a slum as a group of 8 or more families living on a land with an irregular legal situation, and that lacks at least one basic human necessity such as electricity, water or a sewage system.
+TECHO considers a slum as a group of 8 or more families living on a land with an irregular legal situation, and that lacks at least one basic service such as electricity, water or a sewage system.

 - Are you in some way related or a part of the Catholic Church?